UBC and MEOPAR Logos SalishSeaCast ERDDAP

 Nitrate, silicon, and diatom fields from the SalishSeaCast model (Soontiens et al, 2016; Moore-Maley et al, 2016; Soontiens and Allen, 2017; Olson et al, 2020) were downloaded from their ERDDAP server (https://salishsea.eos.ubc.ca/erddap/) on DATE from datasets: DATASETID, DATASETID, ...

-In either case, you substitute in the DATE(s) on which you downloaded the fields, and the DATASETID(s) you downloaded from.
+In any of those cases, you substitute in the DATE(s) on which you downloaded the fields, and the DATASETID(s) you downloaded from.
 The DATE(s) and DATASETID(s) help to ensure reproducibility of your work.
-DATASETID(s) look like ubcSSg3DTracerFields1hV19-05 and are listed in the rightmost column of the table at https://salishsea.eos.ubc.ca/erddap/info/index.html
+DATASETID(s) look like ubcSSg3DTracerFields1hV21-11 and are listed in the rightmost column of the table at https://salishsea.eos.ubc.ca/erddap/info/index.html

 Publications to Cite